lekhana3003/SimplCache/README.md

     simplCache.flush(SimplCache.WRITEBACKPARAMETER.WITHOUT_WRITE_BACK);
     ```
 ### 3.7 Close Method
-This method is used to close all the resources that have been opened by the cache object.
+This method is used to close all the resources that have been opened by the SimplCache object.
-The database connections of CacheDB and Persistent can be closed using this function.
-The user has option to override if he chooses to.
+The database connections of CacheDB and PersistentDB can be closed using this function.
+The user has option to override if the user chooses to.
 <br> The close method takes a single parameter.
-This parameter given by the user decides if the modified objects should be written into the persistent database before flushing.
+This parameter given by the user decides if the modified objects should be written into the persistent database before closing.
 * WITH_WRITE_BACK
     ```java
     simplCache.close(SimplCache.WRITEBACKPARAMETER.WITH_WRITE_BACK);